CIVICS/report/13-Transactions.md

 Kansas Secretary of State

-Introduction TBD (talk about how some functionality is not yet online, only forms) Business Entity Search (and copy function)
+Some of the functionality shown below is not yet online and only forms are provided.

+Business Entity Search (and copy function)
 Business Entity Name Availability
 Business Entity Name Reservations